savannahtech/isaac-umbraco/readme.rst

 - **Usync**: Ensure that Usync version 12.1.0 is integrated into your Umbraco project for easy configuration and synchronization of your Umbraco data.

-- **Hosting Environment**: The Umbraco website should be hosted on a server with the necessary server-side technologies (e.g., ASP.NET, SQL Server) installed and configured.
+- **Hosting Environment**: The Umbraco website should be hosted on a server with the necessary server-side technologies (e.g., ASP.NET, SQL Server/SQLite) installed and configured.

 ## Getting Started